 The Most Comprehensive Diabetic Foot Exam

-Your diabetic foot exam includes a:
+Your diabetic foot exam by the podiatrist includes a:

 We Clip Your Toenails and Remove Calluses

 When you have diabetes, even a small cut on your foot can be risky.
 This is why we’re happy to clip your toenails and remove calluses for you.
 You can have this done during your regular follow-up appointments every 6 to 9 weeks.